Dookie United Football Club: Dookie Football Club – 1887 to 1976

 The original Dookie Football Club was established in 1887.

 In one of Dookie's earliest recorded matches in 1891, Dookie: 6.20 – 56 defeated Katamatite: 0.0 – 0 at Dookie.

 In July 1903, The Dookie FC was reformed with office bearers and a committee elected.
-The club colors selected were – navy blue and white, with a red sash, with blue and white socks.
+The club colours selected were – navy blue and white, with a red sash, with blue and white socks.

 In 1906, the Dookie Football Association was formed, with Dookie finishing on top of the ladder and winning the premiership.

 In 1912, Dookie FC won two premierships, defeating Caniambo in the Dookie FA and in the Katandra Wednesday FA, defeating Katandra.
 In 1912 and 1913 there was a Dookie Wednesday Football Club, that use to play on the Wednesday afternoon half holiday.

 In June 1914, after six months of negotiating for the purchase of some land suitable for a recreation reserve close to Dookie, the newly established Dookie Recreation Reserve was officially opened, when Dookie hosted Devenish in a football association match.

-in 1915, Dookie FC wore the red and black colors.
+in 1915, Dookie FC wore the red and black colours.

 In 1915, the Katandra Football Association went into recess due to the large number of young local men who enlisted in the armed forces in World War I.

 In 1915, an under 18 Dookie Boys Football Club was formed for young lads to play football against Cosgrove, Pine Lodge and Yabba North State Schools.
 In 1919, the Dookie Line Football Association was formed from the following clubs – Benalla, Devenish, Dookie and St. James.

 In 1932, Dookie FC played in the Katandra District Football Association.
 In 1946, Dookie Firsts and Seconds played in the Central Goulburn Valley Football League.
 In 1947, Dookie changed from a purple jumper to a black and white stripes jumper and were coached by L Hears.

 Dookie FC competed in the Benalla Tungamah Football League from 1949 to 1966, then moved across to the Tungamah Football League in 1967 until 1976.